 Split – International Humanitarian Law and Human Rights

 Are you tired of cold winters in your city?
-Or you were dreaming about spending few days in lovely sunbathed mediterranean town in the middle of December?
-If your answer is YES!, then you are in the right place, because ELSA Split is coming back with third edition of Winter ELSA Law School!
+Or you were dreaming about spending a few days in a lovely sunbathed Mediterranean town in the middle of December?
+If your answer is yes, then you are in the right place.
+ELSA Split is coming back with the third edition of Winter ELSA Law School!

-This is a lifetime opportunity to visit one crazy city during the Christmas fair, set in the real ancient spirit, the city is blessed with pleasant climate during winter, richness of local cuisine and domestic wines makes this place really special.
-Need more reasons to apply?
-After productive classes held by the best professors, lawyers and experts in that area of expertise be free to explore our lovely city with the help of local ELSA members and professional tour guide.
+This is a lifetime opportunity to visit the amazing city of Split especially during the Christmas fair, set in the real ancient spirit.
+The city is blessed with a pleasant climate during winter, the richness of local cuisine and domestic wines makes this city a unique one.
+You will also have a chance to explore our lovely city with the help of professional tour guides after productive lectures held by the best professors, lawyers, and experts in that area of expertise.

 Not so long ago, perhaps, we were witnesses of the armed conflicts all around the globe or we at least have heard about them.
-Armed conflict (war), can be described as a extreme situation from the perspective of International Humanitarian Law ( IHL) and human rights as well.
-Why is that?
-During armed conflicts, many human rights are being violated, arms treaties not respected and many negative situations and humanitarian crisis may occur in that period.
+Armed conflict can be described as an extreme situation from the perspectives of International Humanitarian Law and Human Rights.
+During armed conflicts, human rights are being violated, arms treaties not respected and humanitarian crises may occur.

 Two-way airport transfer - 25€

 Extra night - 40€

 Academic Programme includes topics of the main aspects of International Humanitarian Law and Human Rights.
 Our lecturers have extensive practical experiences, and including but not limited to the former president and ministers of Croatia, lawyers with ICTY experience, members of the European Parliament, representatives of the Ministry of Defence, Ministry of Foreign Affairs, UNHCR and great professors.